 Flinders is an Anglican school of the Anglican Diocese of Brisbane.
 Guidance is offered by the Archbishop and Bishops to the Board of Directors, staff, parents and students, past and present.

-Our College Chaplain is an ordained Anglican member of the clergy who ministers to our whole College, from the Early Learning Centre to Year 12, staff, parents, past students and our wider Flinders community.
+Our College Chaplain, the Reverend Kathrin Koning, is an ordained Anglican member of the clergy who ministers to our whole College, from the Early Learning Centre to Year 12, staff, parents, past students and our wider Flinders community.
 Our Chaplain’s key roles are in overseeing our Worship program, leading faith formation and as part of our Pastoral Care program.

 Cohort and sub-school worship services for students are held during term time and are open to our College community, but not the general public, with the exception of authorised guests.
 Sunday morning family services are also offered once a month, during term time.